-Trump border czar Homan says staying in Minnesota ’until problem’s gone’
+Trump border security boss Homan doubles down on Minnesota operations

 Top official vows shift in operations after killings of US citizens, but says Trump not ‘surrendering’ mission.

-Tom Homan, United State President Donald Trump’s Border Czar, has vowed a shift in immigration enforcement operations in Minnesota, but maintained that Trump was not “surrendering” his mission.
+Tom Homan, United State President Donald Trump’s so-called ‘border czar’, on Thursday indicated a shift in immigration enforcement operations in Minnesota, but doubled down on the administration’s efforts to crack down on undocumented migrants despite mounting protests.

-Speaking during a news conference from the Midwestern state, where he was sent in the wake of two killings of US citizens by immigration enforcement officers this month, Homan vowed a lasting presence and more refined enforcement operations.
+Speaking during a news conference from the Midwestern state, where he was sent after immigration enforcement officers killed two US citizens this month, Homan suggested he would seek to cooperate with local officials — who have opposed the attacks on immigrants and protesters.

-Still, he largely placed the blame on recent escalations on the former administration of US President Joe Biden and the policies of local officials, saying that more cooperation would lead to less outrage.
+Still, he largely placed the blame of recent escalations on the administration of former US President Joe Biden and the policies of local officials, saying that more cooperation would lead to less outrage.

 “I’m staying until the problem’s gone,” Homan told reporters on Thursday, adding the Trump administration had promised and will continue to target individuals that constitute “public safety threats and national security threats”.